Geovision PTZ Camera Setup & Controls

 PTZ Camera SetupFirst, follow these instructions to setup the PTZ camera.
 This link will open up a new browser window so that you can easily resume instructions on this page after the camera is configured.

 Geovision GV-NET Card Installation

-- Open up your computers case and position the GV-NET card into on of the open slots.
+- Open up your computer's case and position the GV-NET card into one of the open slots.
 The only part that actually connects to the electronics of your computer is the GV-NETs power supply.
 A power cable is provided with the GV-NET card and attaches to a 4 pin connection as seen below:

 - You can now close your computers cover and connect the GV-NET card to your PCs external COM port.
 A cable is provided with the GV-NET card for this as seen below.

 The one end of the COM cable connected to the back of the GV-NET card as seen below and noted by "a".

 The other end (the one that looks like a computer monitor input) connects to your PCs COM input as seen below and noted "b".

 - Connect the other end of the RS 485 wire (one end should already be connected to your PTZ camera) to the RS-485 +/- inputs on the back of your GV-NET card.
 The small plastic green housing of the RS-485 inputs on the GV-NET card can be removed to more easily let you install and screw down your wiring.
 You can see this below.

 - Insert the RS-485 connector back into the GV-NET card if you removed it to install the wiring.
 The card will look similar to below when done.

 This concludes the GV-NET card install and you can now configure the Geovision software.